Information for advisers only.

-Before 1 July 2017, notional taxed contributions, which are contributions that would have been required in a financial year to fund a member’s expected final benefit in a defined benefit fund, are counted as concessional contributions to the extent that these are funded.
+Prior to 1 July 2017, notional taxed contributions, which are contributions that would have been required in a financial year to fund a member’s expected final benefit in a defined benefit fund, were classified as concessional contributions to the extent that these were funded.
 Contributions to CPFs and unfunded notional taxed contributions were excluded from the cap.

 Since 1 July 2017, employer contributions to CPFs count towards a member’s concessional contributions cap, along with the following contributions to defined benefit interests: